-“Ethical fashion” is an umbrella term which is used to describe a growing consciousness within the fashion industry.
-In essence, ethical fashion is a movement towards a fashion industry that seeks to produce clothing that minimises the impact that it has on the environment, whilst promoting fair terms and conditions for those that work within it.
-There are various different strands to the movement for ethical fashion but generally speaking, these can be split into 3 different aspects.
+“Ethical fashion” is an umbrella term that describes a growing consciousness within the industry.
+Ethical fashion is a movement towards a fashion industry that aims to minimize its environmental impact while promoting fair terms and conditions for workers.

 If ethical fashion is important to a business, then they will clearly have this visible on their website.
 We suggest doing a bit of research and really looking into the policies and principles of the brands that you are interested in.